ansys/pyworkbench/doc/source/user-guide.rst

 - Server name or IP address
 - Port number
-- Client-side working directory, which is the default location for client-side files
+- (optional) Client-side working directory, which is the default location for client-side files

 .. code-block:: python

-    from ansys.workbench.core.workbench_client import connect_workbench
+    from ansys.workbench.core import connect_workbench

     host = "server_machine_name_or_IP"
     port = server_port_number
     wb = connect_workbench(host=host, port=port)

-Other options to the ``connect_workbench()`` function include specifying a working directory for the client instead of using the default directory.
+The ``client_workdir`` option to the ``connect_workbench()`` function specifies a working directory for the client instead of using the default directory.

 Launch Workbench server and start a client
 ==========================================